Skip to content

 GD&T Symbol Reference Table

-Common GD&T symbols per ASME Y14.5-2018.
+If you are selecting callouts for your drawing, this table helps you match each symbol to the control it actually enforces.
+All 14 geometric characteristic symbols per ASME Y14.5-2018.
 Typical tolerance ranges are achievable under standard CNC machining conditions; tighter values may require secondary operations or specialized inspection.

 SymbolNameCategoryDescriptionTypical Tolerance